 A license-exempt band may be allocated to an incumbent user.
 In these cases, the license-exempt regulatory requirements are designed in a way to protect the incumbent services from harmful interference.
 This provides a foundation for efficient spectrum utilization as it does not require re-farming of the spectrum and migration of incumbent services to other bands as spectrum is already scarce.

-3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for license-exempt shared use enables deployment of new applications and services in the coming years, further increasing the societal benefits.
+3. In terms of global spectrum management, we would like to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for license-exempt shared use is critical to IEEE 802 technologies to expand existing applications and services in support of ever increasing demand and to enable development and deployment of new applications and services in the coming years, and hence contribute further to the societal benefits.

-4. We also wish to highlight the changing conditions in the sub-1GHz bands.
-As previous incumbents in these bands are developing ever more effective ways of utilizing pre-existing allocations, license-exempt operation in these bands will enable a dynamic space for social and economic utility.

-<History>
+A proud history of standards development and success for the networked society

 add more stuff? delete above?